 Answering Service for Electrical Contractors

-OnCrew picks up your electrical shop's phone line 24/7, runs electrical-specific intake the way a real dispatcher would (panel, breaker, burning smell, sparking, EV charger, no-power), classifies urgent safety calls in real time, and routes the alert to your on-call electrician via SMS, Slack, Telegram, or email.
+OnCrew picks up your electrical shop's phone line 24/7, runs electrical-specific intake the way an electrical intake coordinator would (panel, breaker, burning smell, sparking, EV charger, no-power), classifies urgent safety calls in real time, and sends an alert to your on-call electrician via SMS, Slack, Telegram, or email with the caller details and full transcript.
 Per-call pricing from $49/mo.
 14-day free trial.

 What is an answering service for electrical contractors?

 An answering service for electrical contractors is a 24/7 phone-coverage setup that picks up your business line when you cannot.
-It greets the caller in your business name, runs an electrical-specific intake (panel location, breaker behavior, burning smell, sparking outlets, EV charger involvement, no-power scenario), classifies urgent calls in real time, and routes the call to your on-call electrician or dispatch channel.
+It greets the caller in your business name, runs an electrical-specific intake (panel location, breaker behavior, burning smell, sparking outlets, EV charger involvement, no-power scenario), classifies urgent calls in real time, and alerts your on-call electrician or configured callback channel with the caller details and full transcript.
 The traditional version is a live virtual receptionist; the modern AI-first version is an AI phone agent trained on electrical contractor call patterns.

 How OnCrew triages real electrical calls